-Set your GPS for 34.954214, -82.787615.
+Main Parking Area: Set your GPS for 34.954214, -82.787615.
 It is the gravel parking lot on Big Rock Lake Road, Pickens, SC.
 It is labeled with a "P" on a post on the road and is located just past Charles Towne Rd.
 DO NOT PARK ON THE ROAD IF PARKING IS FULL!!!
 DO NOT PULL DOWN CHARLES TOWNE RD!
 The CCC funded part of the parking lot thanks to grants from REI and help from Naturalland Trust.
 Follow the trails from the lot to the cliff and the boulders.

 Big Rock is covered in the Nine Times and Big Rock Outdoor Companion